cmvandrevala/cmvandrevala.github.io/teaching/csc/122/labs/you-need-power-wisdom-and-courage-when-using-recursion.md

 * `int add(int n, int m)` which adds the nth and mth triangular numbers
 * `int subtract(int n, int m)` which subtracts the nth and mth triangular numbers

-Be sure to test all of your methods using JUnit!
+Be sure to test all of your methods!

 ## 📋 Dev Notes